BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/waypoints/POST_waypoint.md

 }
 ```

-Waypoint_name and description are required fields
+Waypoint_name, description and location are required fields
-- Returns "Missing waypoint name" or "Missing description" otherwise
+- Returns "Missing waypoint name" or "Missing description" for waypoint_name and description
+- Returns "Require at least one location" for location

 Waypoint_name and description must be a string
 - Returns "Waypoint_name field must take a string" or "Description field must take a string" otherwise